 Egress costs generally apply when the Log Analytics or Azure Monitor agent is required to collect logs, such as on virtual machines.

-Internet egress is also charged, which may not affect you unless you export data outside your Log Analytics workspace.
-For example, you may incur internet egress charges if you export your Log Analytics data to an on-premises server.
+Internet egress is also charged, which might not affect you unless you export data outside your Log Analytics workspace.
+For example, you might incur internet egress charges if you export your Log Analytics data to an on-premises server.

 Bandwidth costs vary depending on the source and destination region and collection method.
 For more information, see:

 Use templates for your analytics rules, custom queries, workbooks, and other resources to make your deployments more efficient.
 Deploy the templates instead of manually deploying each resource in each region.